sohaibi/EE461L-Project/README.md

 ## Coding Logistics

-The 'Frontend' folder contains the frontend code written in reactJS.
+The 'Frontend' folder contains the frontend code written in reactJS.<br>
-The 'data_service' folder contains code to read and write to the mongoDB database.
+The 'data_service' folder contains code to read and write to the mongoDB database.<br>
-<b>app.py</b> file contains the server side code in flask framework.
+<b>app.py</b> file contains the server side code in flask framework.<br>
-Proxy connection between reactJS and flask is done via fetch method in js file.
+Proxy connection between reactJS and flask is done via fetch method in js file.<br>